Is it worth the effort to find Lefschetz thimbles? Integration contours with numerically optimal signal-to-noise ratios in simple fermionic toy models: Methods

 \subsection{Sign problem}

 In the Euclidean path integral representation the partition function is

 with $\phi$ denoting the spacetime dependent fields in the given theory, and $S$ is the Euclidean action functional.
 The weight $w[\phi]$ stands for the Boltzmann weight $e^{-S[\phi]}$, governing the probabilities of field configurations.
-The integral in Eq. \eqref{eq:partition_fucntion} is formally infinite-dimensional, however, it can be made finite-dimensional and well-defined by discretizing spacetime onto a finite lattice.
+The integral in Eq. \eqref{eq:partition_fucntion} is formally infinite dimensional, however, it can be made finite dimensional and well defined by discretizing spacetime onto a finite lattice.
 The expectation value of some observable $O$ with respect to the weight $w$ is defined as

 As long as $w[\phi]\in\mathbb{R}^+$, i.e., the action is real, well-established Markov chain Monte Carlo methods based on importance sampling are applicable to evaluate expectation values of different observables.
-Once the action develops a non-zero imaginary part, the weight $w[\phi]$ cannot be interpreted as a joint probability density of field configurations anymore, and importance sampling breaks down; this is called the complex action problem.
+Once the action develops a nonzero imaginary part, the weight $w[\phi]$ cannot be interpreted as a joint probability density of field configurations anymore, and importance sampling breaks down; this is called the complex action problem.
 In principle, the complex action problem can be bypassed via reweighting from a simulable theory, with weights $r[\phi]\in\mathbb{R}^+$.
 Our choice for these new weights is going to be $r=|w|$, i.e., the phase-quenched theory.
 Via reweighting, the expectation value of $O$ in the original theory can be expressed as a ratio of expectation values in the phase-quenched theory:

 with $w/|w|=e^{i\theta}$, a pure phase, and $\langle\cdot\rangle_\mathrm{pq}$ notes taking expectation values with the weights $|w|$.
-This way the complex action problem is reduced to the sign problem, practically manifesting in large phase fluctuations, leading to non-trivial cancellations and exponentially large uncertainties in the number of degrees of freedom of the system considered.
+This way the complex action problem is reduced to the sign problem, practically manifesting in large phase fluctuations, leading to nontrivial cancelations and exponentially large uncertainties in the number of degrees of freedom of the system considered.
 Note that the denominator in Eq. \eqref{eq:reweighting} is the average sign $\sigma$, defined in Eq. \eqref{eq:average_phase}.
 For $\sigma\approx1$ the sign problem is mild, while for $\sigma$ close to zero the sign problem is severe.